rncernic/BulkRenamer/README.md

 # Bulk File Renamer

+**DISCLAIMER: Documentation, including this readme, generated using Antropic's Claude Opus 4.7**

 I created this small, focused desktop utility for renaming many files at once, built with **Free Pascal** and **Lazarus (LCL)**, to help me to deal with my hundreds astrophothos files.
 Just needed something to point at a folder, configure a pipeline of transformations, preview the result, then commit.

 No installation, no telemetry, no cloud — just a single executable that does one thing well and runs on Windows, Mac OS and Linux.